herzbube/littlego-usermanual/littlego-usermanual/content/playing-the-game/timed-play/index.md

 ## Default time settings

-The following illustrations shows the default time settings when you enable timed play for the first time.
+The following illustration shows the default time settings when you enable timed play for the first time.

 {{< columns size=regular >}}